strapdata/elassandra-operator/helm/README.md

 ```
 ## Publish for Strapkube

-run ./publish.sh to upload HELM package on the Azure blogstore and in the Azure HELM repo.
+Upload HELM package on the Azure blogstore and in the Azure HELM repo.

+    ./gradlew helm:uploadElassandraDatacenter
+    ./gradelw helm:uploadElassandraOperator

 ## Deploy Strapkop